 It's 1863 and the Civil War is being fought with troops on the backs of raptors!
 This is a spectacular and unique historical fantasy story.
 When Magdalys and several friends are on a field trip, children from the orphanage where they live are kidnapped.
 Magdalys and the others head to the Dactyl Hill neighborhood of Brooklyn where they learn how to ride pterodactyls as part of a plan to take down the evil magistrate behind the kidnappings.
 Magdalys has some trouble learning how to be a team player but her skill as a dinosaur telepath helps lead the group to victory.

-This is possibly my favorite chapter book ever and I consider it a modern classic.
 Minli's family lives in poverty and Minli sets out on a quest to find the Old Man of the Moon and change her family's destiny.
 Along the way she is accompanied by the Jade Dragon and her journey is filled with twist and turns of fate.
 Lin deftly weaves together Minli's quest, her father's stories and wonderful illustrations to create a memorable tale.
-Don’t forget the companion book, Starry River of the Sky and When the Sea Turned to Silver.

-With a knowing nod to my neighbors in New Jersey, you have to admit that any book which couples "Hoboken" and "Chicken" in the title has got to be hilarious.
+You have to admit that any book which couples "Hoboken" and "Chicken" in the title has got to be hilarious.
 When there are no turkeys to be found anywhere in Hoboken for Thanksgiving dinner, Arthur returns home with a chicken.
 The problem?
 The chicken is 266 pounds.
 Hijinks ensue.
 I read this aloud to my sons and they loved it.
-(Suitable for early elementary as a read aloud.)
+Ages 7 and up.

-After the death of her mother and with the company of Thomas the Pig Boy, eleven year old Trinket sets out to find her father, a wandering bard.
+After the death of her mother, and with the company of Thomas the Pig Boy, 11-year-old Trinket sets out to find her father, a wandering bard.
 Trinket has her own gift for storytelling and on her journey she encounters strange and wonderful personalities, some are creatures drawn from Celtic mythology and folklore, like the selkie, banshee and the pooka.
 Absolutely splendid!

 This book will capture your child's attention from the very first page.
 Rich vocabulary and imagery drawn from Filipino folklore take readers and listeners on a thrilling and utterly unique adventure.
 I adored this book and couldn't put it down.
 Lalani's mother falls ill and Lalani sets out on a voyage across the sea to the legendary Mount Isa in hopes of curing her.
 Themes range from the limits of personal responsibility, familial relationships and loyalty, and abuse of power and leadership.

-Here's a mystery full of colorful characters, dastardly villians, intrepid maybe-maybe-not princesses and pickpocketing squirrels so much the better.
+Here's a mystery full of colorful characters, dastardly villains, intrepid maybe-maybe-not princesses and pickpocketing squirrels.
 Maggie, an orphan with a crooked leg, is horrified when her adopted guardian decides to marry her off to a wretched older man with terrible breath and so she decides to pursue a vision she saw in a magic mirror.
 Several journeys are woven together in the tale, with everyone converging at the end.
 Fortunately there is a fun map so that readers can follow each party as the travel towards their destination.

 When I read the opening scene in which Nan crawls up a flue and gets caught in a chimney I almost had an attack of claustrophobia, the description was so detailed and engrossing!
 Nan Sparrow, a chimney sweep is saved by a golem made of ash.
 A golem is a magical figure in Jewish folklore, and Nan's rescuer becomes her companion.
 This is such an interesting and superbly written book; and with the themes of child labor, anti-semitism, and class structures your kids will find much to think about.